klauspost/reedsolomon/README.md

 BenchmarkEncode100x20x10000-32    	    8406	    137911 ns/op	8701.24 MB/s
 ```

+This is mostly the case when dealing with odd-sized shards.

 To facilitate this the package provides an `AllocAligned(shards, each int) [][]byte`.
 This will allocate a number of shards, each with the size `each`.
 Each shard will then be aligned to a 64 byte boundary.